 "In smaller villages, there was no tradition for a home to have a backyard, there was no soil even," says architect Eleni Psyllaki, a native of Crete and founder of the design blog My Paradissi.
 "The place that people had when they went outside was the street.
 They had to put pots with plants in the street.
 That's a typical garden."

 Psyllaki, whose garden comprises a cluster of terra cotta pots outside her window, has made a study of the modern Greek garden—and understands that it's not necessary to compromise style to achieve sturdiness.
-Here are her ten essential elements of a typical Mediterranean garden (some of which you may do well to borrow, come July):
+Here are her 10 essential elements of a typical Mediterranean garden:

 Photography by Eleni Psyllaki except where noted.